Hey, fellow pet lovers!

 Or you can purchase commercially prepared raw food from raw feeding manufacturers and distributors.

-For our cat Pooss, we started out making her food following the Prey Model Raw method but have moved to purchasing commercially prepared raw food that follows more of a BARF approach, as it does have some vegetable matter in.
+For our cat Pooss, we started out making her food following the Prey Model Raw approach but have now moved on from this method and purchase commercially prepared raw food that follows more of a BARF approach, as it does have some vegetable matter in.

 She can be quite picky and refuses to eat a lot of whole prey!